datacamp/authoring/docs/courses/repo-structure.md

-# Data structure
+# Repository Structure

-Course consists of a simple directory structure used by the DataCamp build process to generate the views your students will be able to interact with.
+A course repository consists of a simple directory structure used by the DataCamp build process to generate the views your students will be able to interact with.

 Depending on the technology (`R`, `Python`, `SQL`) you have chosen when creating the course the data structure can slightly differ.